stellar/freighter/README.md

 `@freighter/constants` to the dependencies list in package.json in `extension`.
 Yarn symlinks all the workspaces, so doing so will allow you to import files from the `@freighter/constants` workspace as if it were a published npm package.

+## Dependencies

+Many dev dependencies (such as Typescript, linters, Webpack, etc.) have been moved to the root `package.json` to allow devs to upgrade these libraries all in one place.